 If you’re considering buying a business of your own, it’s natural that you would have lots of questions about the process.

-I’ve been a business broker for many years.
+I’ve been a business broker for over three decades.
 During these enjoyable times, I’ve had the opportunity of assisting many individuals in achieving their goal of owning a business of their own.

 In this work, I’ve found that many buyers of businesses have the same questions.
 So I thought I’d list those questions that I’m most frequently asked along with my responses.